Want to Study in UK? Here’s What You Need to Know

 Most UK universities offer accommodation on or near campus.
 This can be a great way to meet other students and settle into university life.
 You can choose from shared or private rooms, catered or self-catered, and en-suite or shared bathrooms.
 Make sure you apply for accommodation early as places can fill up quickly.

-Related Article: Studying in UK for International Students
+Related Article: Benefits of Studying in the UK Compared to Other Countries

 Part-Time Work